Tom-Bom-badil/home-assistant_helios-vallox/readme.md

   value: 5
 ```

-The integration has been tested with various RS485-LAN/Wi-Fi adapters - no soldering of oard together, no additional voltage / stepdown boards etc required.
+The integration has been tested with various RS485-LAN/Wi-Fi adapters - no soldering, no additional voltage / stepdown boards etc required.
 Simply use the screw terminals or plugin ports of your LAN/Wi-Fi adapter for the wires.
 For specific adapters, you can even remove the external power supply and use bus power.

 In-depth insights, how-to's, installation instructions and adapter setup/configuration can be checked out [here in the detailed Wiki](https://github.com/Tom-Bom-badil/home-assistant_helios-vallox/wiki).